Overhead Garage Storage DIY

 Let’s make sleeves for the stationary steel pipes from PVC pipes making a conveyor belt system of my own.

 And while we’re on the subject of brilliant storage hacks, you must check out what I did with our hulking HVAC unit to solve another storage dilemma.
+And don’t miss how I hacked these Ikea cabinets for extra depth.
+And two more organizing posts for the kitchen, one maximizing and organizing a walk-in pantry and another on the best way to organize spice jars.

 How We Built Our Overhead Garage Storage